EmG3214/sql_challenge/README.md

 I used pgAdmin 4 to import the data into the tables.

 the ERD was created using the [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) tool.
-THere is also an image saved of the visual representation of the ERD.

 The data analysis is answering these questions: